darcy-framework/darcy-ui/README.md

 getting started
 ===============

-Check out the [getting started][5] tutorials to learn more about darcy.
+Check out the [Automating Applications with Darcy][5] GitBook to learn more about darcy.

 contributing